m6r-ai/getting-started-with-metaphor/getting-started-with-metaphor.md

 ### Compiling a prompt

 There are a couple of different ways to use the Metaphor compiler inside Humbug.
-The most powerful one is to use the "System Shell" as that lets you compile and start a Metaphor-based prompt in one command.
+The most powerful one is to use the "System Shell" as that lets you compile your Metaphor prompt and start a conversation with your AI using that compiled prompt in one command.
 The simpler option, however, is to use the "New Metaphor Conversation" option in the "File" menu.

 When the dialog appears, choose your `Hello.m6r` file and click OK.